|PDF Version||Development Biology - CNRS URA 1947|

 |Director : BABINET Charles (firstname.lastname@example.org)|

-1. Cloning of the Ovum mutant mutation (Om) which induces embryonic death around the blastocyst stage and entails a parental effect (P. Baldacci, M. Cohen-Tannoudji)
+1. Cloning of the Ovum mutant mutation (Om) which induces embryonic death around the blastocyst stage and entails a parental effect (M. Cohen-Tannoudji)

-The DDK inbred strain of mice carries a conditional letal mutation (we call the death of the embryos: "DDK syndrome") which is manifested in outcrosses and depends on the direction of the cross.
+The DDK inbred strain of mice carries a conditional lethal mutation (we call the death of the embryos: "DDK syndrome") which is manifested in outcrosses and depends on the direction of the cross.
 We showed that the DDK syndrome entails an interaction between a DDK cytoplasmic product contained in the zygote and the alien paternal genome.
 We had mapped the Om locus and have now established its physical map by isolating a contig of BACs which encompasses the genetic region containing Om.
-Exon trapping, cDNA selection and sequencing (in collaboration with the Génoscope, Evry, France) has allowed us to identify ca. fifty genes.
+Exon trapping, cDNA selection and sequencing (in collaboration with the Génoscope, Evry, France) have allowed us to identify ca. fifty genes.
 Among those, two of them, are privileged candidates to be involved in the DDK syndrome: indeed they are expressed in the oocyte and the testis; furthermore, they exhibit a difference in their open reading frame which is unique to DDK.
-We now develop functional approaches which should allow us to demonstrate that these mutations are indeed directly involved in the DDK syndrome.
+In addition, we have shown that the disruption of these genes (by targeted mutagenesis in ES cells) results in early embryonic lethality, thus demonstrating their essential role in embryonic development.

 The function of HNF1b (J. Barra in collaboration with the group of Dr. M. Yaniv, Pasteur Institute)

 We had shown that embryos homozygous for a null mutation in HNF1b gene die around day 7 of gestation, due to a defect in visceral endoderm differentiation.
 This year, we addressed the role of HNF1b in organogenesis, using a strategy of conditional mutagenesis.
 We have shown that specific disruption of HNF1b in hepatocytes and bile ducts prevents the formation of intrahepatic bile ducts; furthermore severe abnormalities of the gallbladder are observed.
 We also identified HNF1b targets involved in bile sensing and fatty acid oxidation.
 We extended our observations to the effects of HNF1b specific inactivation in epiblast which results in defects in the morphogenesis of liver, pancreas and kidney.
-Furthermore, preliminary results indicate that HNF1b inactivation in the primitive gut result in defects in the development of the gut.
+Furthermore, we have demonstrated that HNF1b inactivation in the primitive gut result in defects in the development of this organ.
+We are now developing a molecular analysis of these defects by probing in the first place various molecular markers already known to be implicated in these aspects of differentiation and morphogenesis.

 3. An approach to improve the efficiency of gene targeting (M. Cohen-Tannoudji)